techsoft3d/hc-caas-server-deployment/README.md

 ## How to use this Github Project?
 **There is no need to use to use this project directly unless you want to build your own AMI or Docker Image manually.
 Simply follow the instructions below (starting with [Prerequisites](#prerequisites)) to use the prebuild AMI or Docker Image instead.**
 This GitHub Project serves as the template for the AMI/Docker which contains all the necessary files to build an AWS AMI (or similar on Azure, etc.) with CaaS or an equivalent Docker Image.
 * If you are creating an AMI, simply checkout this project into your main user folder.
 Depending on which version of linux you are using, you might need to make changes to the config file paths.
-You also of course need to make sure that all necessarily libraries and dependencies for CaaS and HOOPS Communicator itself are installed.
+You also need to make sure that all necessarily libraries and dependencies for CaaS and HOOPS Communicator itself are installed.
+See the [HOOPS Communicator Documentation](https://docs.techsoft3d.com/communicator/latest/overview/supported-platforms.html) for more information.

-* If you are building the docker image (from the provided Dockerfile), make sure that updateHC.sh points to a valid HOOPS package.
+* If you are building the docker image from the provided Dockerfile, make sure that updateHC.sh points to a valid HOOPS package.
 If you want to include the HOOPS demo into the docker image, also make sure to run the updateHCDemo.sh script to ensure that the demo project is in the right place.

 ## Prerequisites